FeTS-AI/Challenge/docs/_pages/participate.md

 ## Timeline

-For the exact dates and deadlines, please see the schedule on the [home page](/).
+For the exact dates and deadlines, please see the schedule on the [challenge schedule](/#important-dates).

 **Training Phase.** Register (see [FAQ](/faq)) to download the co-registered, skull-stripped, and annotated training data.